alex2chan/Phoenix-Absinthe-Vue-Apollo/README.md

 const httpEndpoint = process.env.VUE_APP_GRAPHQL_HTTP || 'http://localhost:4000/api/gql'
 ```

-When running the Vue app with the Pheonix server, the websocket handshake might fail.
+When running the Vue app with the Pheonix server, the WebSocket handshake might fail.
 In that case, use the default process in the defaultOptions:
 ```
 const defaultOptions = {
   // wsEndpoint: process.env.VUE_APP_GRAPHQL_WS || 'ws://localhost:4000/api/gql'